Sitecore-Community/docs/xDB/Engagement Automation/debug-a-plan/index.md

 	Tracker.Current.Session.Identify("KateTest");

-Set the user's first name:
+Set the user's first name.
+There is no need in that, but just makes debugging easier:

 	var firstName =  Tracker.Current.Contact.GetFacet<Sitecore.Analytics.Model.Entities.IContactPersonalInfo>("Personal");
 	facet.FirstName = "Kate";

-### Create an 'Enrol' button
+### Create an 'Enroll' button

-Create a second button that enrols the user in the Initial State of your engagement plan:
+Create a second button that enrolls the user in the Initial State of your engagement plan:

 	Tracker.Current.Contact.AutomationStates().EnrollInEngagementPlan(planID, stateId)